University of West Georgia

 3. Veteran faculty will receive support through additional hands-on training sessions.

-4. A distance education orientation for new faculty will be conducted each September.
+4. A distance education orientation for new faculty is conducted each September.

-1. A database of all distance and distributed courses, dates, department, enrollments, and evaluation results will be updated each term and will reside on the Honors House server.
-A backup copy will also be maintained.
+1. A database of all distance and distributed courses, dates, department, enrollments, and evaluation results is updated each term and resides on the Honors House server.
+A backup copy will also be maintained and online summaries availble pubicly on the web.

 UWG|Online (a.k.a.
 UWG Distance & Distributed Education Center)